eBooks for Psychology

 discoverE and Euclid

-discoverE is the main search interface for locating items in Emory's libraries and digital repositories.
-It also offers an Articles tab where you can search several databases at once for journal articles.
+discoverE is the library catalog and search interface for locating items in all of Emory's libraries and digital repositories.

 Reference staff can help you formulate successful discoverE and/or EUCLID searches.
 See the "Additional Help" box on this page for information on how to contact a reference librarian/staff member.